-The central passenger seats backrest can be tilted forward for access to cup holders by releasing the latch located on top of the backrests.
+The central passenger seat backrest can be tilted forward for access to cup holders by releasing the latch located on top of the backrest.

-1. Typical - backrest clip locking mechanism
+1. Backrest clip locking mechanism

-On applicable models, the passenger seats can be lifted to allow access to a removable under seat storage compartment.
+On applicable models, the seats can be lifted to allow access to removable under seat storage compartment (if equipped).